nix-community/NUR/README.md

 }
 ```

 At the moment each URL must point to a git repository.
-By running `nur/update.py`
+By running `bin/nur update`
 the corresponding `repos.json.lock` is updated and the repository is  tested.
 This will
 perform also an evaluation check, which must be passed for your repository.
 Commit the changed
 `repos.json` but NOT `repos.json.lock`

 ```
 $ git add repos.json
-$ ./nur/format_manifest.py # ensure repos.json is sorted alphabetically
+$ ./bin/nur format-manifest # ensure repos.json is sorted alphabetically
 $ git commit -m "add <your-repo-name> repository"
 $ git push
 ```